SamSam9090/syrianarchive-http/Pages/about/index.md

 2. Mechanisms that support increased legal compliance by conflict parties and reductions in civilian harm;
 3. Strengthening advocacy campaigns and legal accountability through building verified sets of materials documenting human rights violations in the Syrian conflict.

+User-generated content is valuable during times of conflict.
+Verified visual documentation can feed into humanitarian response planning by helping to identify areas of risk and need as well as contributing to the protection of civilians.

+Furthermore, visual documentation of human rights violations allows the Syrian Archive to tell untold stories through amplifying the voices of those on the ground.
+Not every incident in the Syrian conflict has been reported by journalists.
+The very challenging conditions have made it extremely difficult for local and especially international media to work in Syria, meaning the many incidents have been missed or under-reported.

+Visual documentation aims to strengthen political campaigns of human rights advocates by providing content that supports their campaign.
+This could include content on the violation of children’s rights; sexual and gender based violence; violations against specifically protected persons and objects, or the use of illegal weapons.

+Additionally, visual documentation aims to help human rights activists and Syrian citizens in setting up a memorialisation process and to create dialogues around issues related to peace and justice, to recognize and substantiate the suffering of citizens and provide multiple perspectives on the conflict that acts to prevent revisionist or simplified narratives while raising awareness of the situation in the country and highlighting the futility of violence to next generations.
+Video and images often compliments official narratives and press accounts of an event or situation, adding both detail and nuance.
+At other times, they directly rebut certain factual claims and contradict pervasive narratives.

 # Mission

 The Syrian Archive aims to support human rights advocates, media reporters, and journalists in their efforts to document human rights violations in Syria and worldwide through developing new tools as well as providing a transparent and replicable methodology for preserving, verifying and analysing user-generated content in conflict areas.